 For agile aerial vehicles, it is especially difficult to learn a vision representation that enables robust scene transfer.
-These robots have the ability to move freely in 3D space, and thus, even in the same environment, the observations can be vastly different.
-Additionally, there are few constraints on how the environment will look as both nearly textureless or feature-rich indoor and outdoor environments are possible.
+These robots can move freely in 3D space, and thus, even in the same environment, the observations can be vastly different.
+Additionally, there are few constraints on how the environment will look as both nearly textureless or featurerich indoor and outdoor environments are possible.
 The action network must control a system that moves at high speed and requires constant action to not crash into obstacles or the environment.
 Finetuning the policy in the real world is difficult due to safety concerns and because finetuning requires the policy to perform well enough to collect data and not crash the robot immediately.

 These challenges present a stark contrast to prior work on scene transfer.
-One family of works addresses scene transferability for vision-based object manipulation and shows impressive robustness to clutter in the scene [9], [10] and background invariance [11].
-Contrastive learning has shown great performance on the simulated Atari games benchmark [12] for a larger variety of tasks.
-In the context of mobile robot navigation, end-to-end vision-based control has primarily been explored in settings where the training and testing environment are the same (e.g., simulation [13]-[16]) or as a way to bridge the sim2real gap.
-The latter can be done using a handcrafted intermediate representation that is task- and environment-specific [1], [17], [18].
-Alternatively, narrowing the sim2real gap by means of suitable sensor setups (e.g., depth sensor [19], [20], LiDAR [21]) also yields good real-world performance.
+One family of works addresses scene transferability for vision-based object manipulation and shows impressive robustness to the clutter in the scene [9], [10] and background invariance [11].
+In the context of mobile robot navigation, end-to-end vision-based control has primarily been explored in settings where the training and testing environment are the same (e.g., simulation [12]-[15]) or as a way to bridge the sim2real gap.
+The latter can be done using a handcrafted intermediate representation that is task-and environment-specific [1], [16], [17].